 After you have read the petition, take it to an experienced family law attorney.
 With the help of an attorney, you can make sure that you have legal representation attending every important hearing and meeting, and that your rights are protected.

 In addition to the legal benefits of hiring an attorney, a knowledgeable family law firm like Pacific Northwest Family Law can also help you and your former spouse use alternative dispute resolution techniques like arbitration, mediation, and collaborative law to resolve your differences in an amicable way, saving you both money on court costs and attorneys’ fees.

 The family law attorneys at Pacific Northwest Family Law take great pride in helping all kinds of couples create a divorce agreement that helps their family move forward with their lives.
 Our experienced Washington state attorneys can help you make sure that you are protected if your relationship ends, and will work to help you negotiate nearly every type of legal family matter.

-For a free initial consultation with one of our Washington family law attorneys, call 509-572-3700 today.
+For an initial consultation with one of our Washington family law attorneys, call 509-572-3700 today.